Call us at 725-239-9966!

 Overall, pressure-treated pine provides the best combination of strength, durability, and affordability for the structural framework of a backyard storage shed.

 For the structural framing of your shed, pressure-treated lumber is hard to beat in terms of affordability, strength, and decay resistance.
-Pressure-treating infuses chemical preservatives deep into the wood, protecting it from fungal decay and insect damage.
+According to the article "Overview of Wood Preservative Chemicals" by the U.S. Environmental Protection Agency, pressure-treating infuses chemical preservatives deep into the wood, protecting it from fungal decay and insect damage.

 As long as you use galvanized fasteners and let the wood dry adequately after purchase, pressure-treated pine or fir will make an incredibly strong and durable base frame for your new shed.
 It's also the most cost-effective option for essential structural members.